meshadaptation/pragmatic/README.md

 If neither is given the default value is used for the configuration, which is TRUE for all configure options.

-Let SRCDIR be the source directory of PRAgMaTIc and BUILDDIR the build directory in which you want to build PRAgMaTIc.
+Let SRCDIR be the source directory of PRAgMaTIc, BUILDDIR the build directory in which you want to build PRAgMaTIc, and INSTALLDIR the directory in which you wish to install PRAgMaTIc.
 E.g. execute

 $ mkdir BUILDDIR